ZeroGDesign/UserMods/Mercury_One/stanciuandrei_/Hybrid_CoreXY_Mod/README.md

 For more details check the github for the [klipper-extended-corexy-kinematic](https://github.com/SnakeOilXY/klipper-extended-corexy-kinematic) or join the official ZeroG discord and ask in the community tab in Hybrid CoreXY Mod.

-My config as an example (AWD and hybrid):
+My config as an example (AWD and hybrid ignore the stepper_a1 and stepper_b1 for non AWD):
 ```
 [printer]
 kinematics: extended_corexy